PraiseXI/media-foldergen-cli/README.md

 ## Recent Updates

+### UI/UX Redesign (November 2025)
+- 🎨 **Complete UI Overhaul**: Redesigned the entire web application with a modern, professional interface
+  - New dark theme with sophisticated color palette using deep grays and accent colors
+  - Enhanced typography with Inter font family for better readability
+  - Improved visual hierarchy with better spacing and layout
+  - Added subtle animations and micro-interactions for better user experience
+  - Completely responsive design optimized for all screen sizes
+  - Professional glassmorphism effects with backdrop blur
+  - Custom button styles with hover animations and visual feedback

 ### Bug Fixes (July 2025)
 - ✅ **Fixed Interactive Mode Errors**: Resolved critical bugs preventing camera setup in interactive mode
   - Fixed "name 'self' is not defined" error in client validation